bitrise-io/devcenter/_articles/en/reviews/using-bitrise-yml-from-repository-draft.md

 However, if you store the trigger map in your repository, the only way to check it is to clone the repository first.
 Even if you prepare your `trigger_map` in your repository to ignore patterns, [bitrise.io](https://www.bitrise.io) will start a build to clone the repository and then aborts it based on the stored trigger map.

 trigger map tarolhatod bitrise.io-n, igy be tudod allitani h bizonyos branchekre ha jon ao ush csak bizonyos branchekre fusson le. a repoban tarolt bitrise.yml nem arra valo h skippelt buildet, hanem arra, ha eliditom a buildet, es a build amii fut, az a repohoz tartozo workflowt futtat.ha ignralni akarok patterneket, azt csak a bitrise ion tarolt trigger mappben tud mukodni.

 After:

-Storing the trigger map on [bitrise.io](https://www.bitrise.io) allows you to ignore certain patterns based on the trigger map which you can access and edit on the **bitrise.yml** tab of the **Workflow Editor.**  Storing the trigger map in a repository can only be used for running the repository's own workflow.
+Storing the trigger map on [bitrise.io](https://www.bitrise.io) allows you to ignore certain patterns based on the details you add to your trigger map by editing the **bitrise.yml** tab of the **Workflow Editor.**  Storing the trigger map in a repository can only be used for running the repository's own workflow but not for skipping a build based on ignore patterns.

 ### You can't change the build configuration of a commit